PARISH RESOURCES FOR MARRIAGE ENRICHMENT

 There are many places to learn about Catholic theology of marriage.
 The most direct place to encounter the Church's teaching is in the Catechism of the Catholic Church, paragraphs 1601-1666.

 A few books might also be helpful for someone wanting to learn more about the Church's theology of marriage.
-These books include: Marriage: Love and Life in the Divine Plan a document written by the United States Conference of Catholic Bishops, Good News about Sex and Marriage by Christopher West, and Called to Love by Carl Anderson and Jose Granados.
+These books include: Marriage: Love and Life in the Divine Plan a document written by the U. S. Conference of Catholic Bishops, Good News about Sex and Marriage by Christopher West, and Called to Love by Carl Anderson and Jose Granados.

 Marriage after an annulment

-Remarriage in the Catholic Church: A Couple's Guide published by 23rd Publications is a short, effecctive resource that addresses the particular experiences of marriage aftern an annulment as well as the experience of becoming a step-parent.
-This 99 page workbook provides helpful insights, discussion questions, and an appendix of activities that can help a couple apply the information found within the workbook.
+Remarriage in the Catholic Church: A Couple's Guide published by 23rd Publications is a short, effective resource that addresses the particular experiences of marriage after an annulment as well as the experience of becoming a step-parent.
+This 99-page workbook provides helpful insights, discussion questions, and an appendix of activities that can help a couple apply the information found within the workbook.
 Sponsor couples are encouraged to use this resource while working with engaged couples that have experienced these realities.

-Our Diocese also runs the program Catholic Divorce Survival Guide.
-To find out about upcoming groups contact Adam Storey at email@example.com or 515-237-5056.
+Our diocese also runs the program Catholic Divorce Survival Guide.
+To find out about upcoming groups contact Adam Storey at 515-237-5056.

 It is important to recognize infertility as a grave cross that some couples are asked to carry.
 If a couple is asked to carry this cross, they should be informed about the moral options of infertility treatment.
-The Pope Paul VI Institute based in Omaha, NE, has been treating infertility in a morally licit way since 1985, and they have had great success in diagnosing and treating many forms of infertility.
+The Pope Paul VI Institute based in Omaha has been treating infertility in a morally licit way since 1985, and it has had great success in diagnosing and treating many forms of infertility.